christophrumpel/christophrumpel.github.io/_posts/2017-01-17-Browser-Tests-with-Laravel-Dusk.md

 ---
 layout: post
 title: "Browser tests with Laravel Dusk"
 article_description: "With Laravel 5.4 there will be also a new testing tool available called Dusk.
 Do we really need another testing tool?
 Yes we do!
-Let’s see why."
+Let’s see why.
 "
 ---